jacksonh1/slim_conservation_orthogroup_generation/README.md

 # Usage

-**Look at the `./examples/` directory** where there are multiple different applications of the pipeline shown.

 There are different ways to use this pipeline depending on your use case:
 - You may want to run the pipeline on a small number of genes from a table
 - Or you may want to run the pipeline on all of the proteins in an organism's proteome at different phylogenetic levels and use the output as a database for downstream conservation analysis. <br>

-- examples of both of these use cases are shown in the `./examples/` directory
+examples of both of these use cases are shown in the `./examples/` directory.
+There are also command line scripts to run the pipeline for these use cases in `./src/local_scripts/`. (see [useful scripts](#useful-scripts-srclocal_scripts)) <br>

-The main pipeline is executed via the script: `./src/local_scripts/odb_group_pipeline.py`
-- It can be run as a command line script or imported to be used in another script (like if you are running it on a lot of genes).

-Because the src code is installed as a package, you can import the tools from anywhere.
-Meaning you can run the main pipeline from anywhere on your computer as long as you have activated the environment (i.e. you're not stuck in this directory). <br>

 ## overview
+The main pipeline is executed via the script: `./src/local_scripts/odb_group_pipeline.py`.
+It can be run as a command line script or imported to be used in another script (like if you are running it on a lot of genes).

-The main pipeline is executed via the file `./src/local_scripts/odb_group_pipeline.py`, which runs the pipeline for a single gene.
-This should be the only file that you need to access run the pipeline<br>
+The script `./src/local_scripts/odb_group_pipeline.py` runs the pipeline for a single gene.<br>
   - The gene can be specified using a uniprot ID or an odb_gene_id (see *brief explanation of the orthodb data* in [advanced.md](./advanced.md) for more info on the ids used in orthoDB).
   - it outputs files with the results in json format and alignments in fasta format (if alignment is specified in the parameters). <br>
 The output will look like this: